isotronic/josephbouqdib.com/README.md

 ## About

-My personal website is built on Vite using TypeScript, React, and Tailwind CSS.
+My personal website is built on Gatsby using TypeScript, React, and Tailwind CSS.
 Feel free to use this repo as a starting point for your own project.

 ## Technologies Used